OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 If your customers have isolated infrastructure, in an untenanted configuration, you need to define unique target roles in Octopus to ensure there's no cross-customer communication in the form of deploying one customers application to another customers infrastructure.

 Using tenants, customer-specific target roles aren't required.
-You can choose the kinds of deployments that a target can be involved in:
+You can choose deployments that a target can be involved in:

 - Exclude from tenanted deployments (default) - The deployment target will never be included in tenanted deployments.
 - Include only in tenanted deployments - the deployment target will only be included in deployments to the associated tenants.
 It will be excluded from untenanted deployments.